why shop manta sleep

 Just make sure you stay nice and warm!

-Prioritize privacy
+Prioritize privacy.

-If you don’t have tinted windows, a great solution that creates a feeling of privacy is to create some DIY curtains (8) that block light and vision from the backseat.
+If you don’t have tinted windows, a great solution for a feeling of privacy is to create some DIY curtains(8) that block light and vision from the backseat.

-Find a safe and legal location
+Find a safe and legal location.

 For some, the risk of getting caught is exhilarating.